 If you own a cooperative apartment, some special rules apply to you, though you generally receive the same tax treatment as other homeowners.
 As an owner of a cooperative apartment, you own shares of stock in a corporation that owns or leases housing facilities.
-You can deduct your share of the corporation's deductible real estate taxes if the cooperative housing corporation meets all of the following conditions.
+You can deduct your share of the corporation's deductible real estate taxes if the cooperative housing corporation meets the following conditions:

-- The corporation has only one class of stock outstanding. - · Each stockholder, solely because of ownership of the stock, can live in a house, apartment, or house trailer owned or leased by the corporation. - · No stockholder can receive any distribution out of capital, except on a partial or complete liquidation of the corporation. - The tenant-stockholders pay at least 80% of the corporation's gross income for the tax year.
-For this purpose, gross income means all income received during the entire tax year, including any received before the corporation changed to cooperative ownership.
+- 1. The corporation has only one class of stock outstanding, - 2.
+Each stockholder, solely because of ownership of the stock, can live in a house, apartment, or house trailer owned or leased by the corporation, - 3.
+No stockholder can receive any distribution out of capital, except on a partial or complete liquidation of the corporation, and - 4.
+At least one of the following: - a.
+At least 80% of the corporation's gross income for the tax year was paid by the tenant-stockholders.
+For this purpose, gross income means all income received during the entire tax year, including any received before the corporation changed to cooperative ownership, - b.
+At least 80% of the total square footage of the corporation's property must be available for use by the tenant-stockholder during the entire tax year, or - c.
+At least 90% of the expenditures paid or incurred by the corporation were used for the acquisition, construction, management, maintenance, or care of the property for the benefit of the tenant-shareholder during the entire tax year.